-Effective learning ought to be contextual.
-Therefore, TECH presents real cases in which the expert will guide students, focusing on and solving the different situations: a clear and direct way to achieve the highest degree of understanding.
+tudents, focusing on and solving the different situations: a clear and direct way to achieve the highest degree of understanding.

-Testing & Retesting
+Testing & Retesting rledge throughout the

 We periodically evaluate and re-evaluate students' knowledge throughout the program, through assessment and self-assessment activities and exercises, so that they can see how they are achieving their goals.